ctf0/MysqlToMongoDb/README.md

 - the package assume that your **mysql** driver connection is `mysql` and your **default** driver connection is `mongodb`.
 - the package **doesnt** recreate the table types from `mysql`, and its up to `mongodb` to decide at that point, so make sure to cast your attributes to avoid issues.
-- all your app calls to `id` should be changed to `_id` except in view which is automaticlly converted through the model.
+- all your app calls to `id` should be changed to `_id` except in view which is automatically converted through the model.
+- foreign ids as `ObjectId` will cause lots of trouble, so its keept same as the `moloquent` as string type.

 # ToDo